 These findings imply that the design of a 'fun' activity in a historical or archaeological museum will at least surprise the visitor, or some visitors might see it as inappropriate.
 In the same way, institutions with low degrees of museumness require the implementation of entertaining and/or edutaining applications in their premises (physical or online).
-More specifically, the focus of technology in a zoo and an aquarium should be primarily on entertainment, secondly on learning, and thirdly on socialisation.
-In children's museums, people expect primarily entertainment, secondly socialisation and lastly learning.
-Art galleries and historical museums demonstrate similar characteristics when it comes to activity expectations.
-In both these museum types, people expect to learn first, socialise next, while entertainment is not considered necessary.
-Due to their high scores on the museumness scale, museums like archaeological, industrial, science and technology require applications that enhance learning mainly and then entertainment and socialisation.
-The museumness scale is particularly helpful in showing the desired focus of technology for museum use, according to user expectations, thus assisting the designer to decide whether her application will be strictly educational, edutaining, collaborative and/ or allowing communication of users.
+More specifically, the focus of technology in a zoo and an aquarium should be primarily on entertainment, secondly on learning, and thirdly on socialization.
+In children's museums, people expect primarily entertainment, secondly socialization and lastly learning.
+Art galleries and historical museum types, people expect to learn first, socialize secondly, while entertainment is not considered necessary.
+Due to their high scores on the museumness scale, museums like archaeological, industrial, science and technology require applications that enhance learning mainly and then entertainment and socialization.
+The museumness scale is particularly helpful in showing the desired focus of technology for museum use, according to user expectations, thus assisting the designer to decide whether her application will be strictly educational, edutaining, collaborative and/or allowing communication of users.